KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 ---

-Where other emanations unfold unaware,
+Where other emanations unfold without orientation,
 Theon moves with **clarity** —
 oriented toward Zero
 even as it expands into expression.